raphael-blanchard/website-dev/iccv23_challenge_VI.md

     +-- MH007                            # monocular hard trajectory 7
     ```

-## Datasets
+## Tartan Air Datasets

-1. **Robot Exploration Dataset** (SHIBO)
-   - Description: This dataset consists of indoor environments, such as office buildings, corridors, and rooms, captured by various sensors like LiDAR, RGB-D cameras, or stereo cameras.
-   - Challenges: Loop closures, dynamic objects, and varying lighting conditions may be present.

-2. **TartanAir Dataset**
 This benchmark is based on the [TartanAir dataset](http://theairlab.org/tartanair-dataset/), which is collected in photo-realistic simulation environments based on the AirSim project.
 A special goal of this dataset is to focus on the challenging environments with changing light conditions, adverse weather, and dynamic objects.
 The four most important features of our dataset are:

    - **Large size diverse realistic data.** We collect the data in diverse environments with different styles, covering indoor/outdoor, different weather, different seasons, urban/rural.
    - **Multimodal ground truth labels.** We provide RGB stereo, depth, optical flow, and semantic segmentation images, which facilitates the training and evaluation of various visual SLAM methods.